 According to the World Health Organisation (WHO), the fundamental cause of obesity and being overweight is an energy imbalance between calories consumed and calories expended.
 Globally, there has been: an increased intake of energy-dense foods that are high in fat; an increase in physical inactivity due to the increasingly sedentary nature of many forms of work; changing modes of transportation; and increasing urbanisation.

 We are aware that there may be complex emotional factors concerning your BMI, such as stress and comfort eating that need to be discussed whilst you begin your journey towards parenthood.
-At Concept we are happy to discuss how we can help and support you to reduce your BMI, whilst treating your fertility straight away where possible.
 We believe in an holistic approach and work in tandem with independent Wellbeing practitioners specialising in fertility, who can help with nutritional therapy, psychotherapy, yoga, acupuncture and general gym fitness.